COVID-19 self-assessment result

 Face coverings and masks

-- cover both your mouth and nose
+- cover your mouth, nose, and chin

 - do not touch it without washing or sanitizing your hands first